Colored Stones: Popular Green Gemstones

 ApatiteBack to Top

-Apatite is gemstone beloved by collectors for its many different colors and forms.
+Apatite is a gemstone beloved by collectors for its many different colors and forms.
 Neon blue-green 'Paraiba-like' apatite and leek-green apatite known as 'asparagus stone' are among the most highly sought after when it comes to green apatite colors.
 Cat's eye apatite is also an attractive variety, especially for cabochon gemstone jewelry.
 Apatite actually makes up an entire group of phosphate minerals and it is the most important source for industrial grade phosphates today.
 Even though apatite is the defining mineral for 5 on the Mohs scale of hardness, it remains virtually unknown to the general public and is seldom found in any mainstream jewelry designs.
 However, owing to recent finds in Myanmar (Burma), Brazil, Sri Lanka (Ceylon) and Madagascar, apatite's popularity as a jewelry gemstone has seen a dramatic increase over recent years.

 AventurineBack to Top